 A radar tower.
 This unusual structure at Crosby Beach once housed the control centre for the port, and is seen here behind one of the Another Place statues: a hundred cast iron men gazing out to sea.

 Mersey Tidal Bore.
 On the highest tides, an amazing wave called a tidal bore sometimes travels upstream from near Hale Head to Warrington.
 Here it has just passed the Silver Jubilee Bridge between Runcorn and Widnes.
 Read more about tidal bores here.

 Many of these photographs are from The Mersey Estuary: A Travel Guide.
-This describes places to visit around the estuary and its history, environment and wildlife.
-Plus more unexpected sights and walking and cycling routes.
+This describes places to visit around the estuary and its history, environment and wildlife, including walking and cycling routes and many unexpected sights in Liverpool, Wirral and Cheshire.
 See www.troubador.co.uk for more information including media news (see ‘Author News’), book reviews and a short video about the book.